brxce/Gauntlet/README.md

 #'Quadruple' the Special Infected limit
 ------------------------------------------------------------------
 **SI encroach in waves of 12!
-Survive with permanent health until the saferoom to earn _health bonus_ points!**
+Preserve permanent health to earn _health bonus_ points at the saferoom!**
 >######"VANILLA COOKIE"
 >>_Vanilla L4D2_
 >>< 4 player >